 Identifying Purposes: Why We Collect Information

-You have the right to determine how your personal health information is used and disclosed.
+You have a right to make choices and control how your health information is collected, used, and disclosed, subject to some limits.

 We collect information by fair and lawful means and collect only that information which may be necessary for purposes related to the provision of services related to your medical needs.